Taxi driver’s illness highlights risk of public contact where virus is circulating

 BANGKOK — The woman hailed the cab and said she wanted to go to the hospital.

 The Thai taxi driver got stuck in traffic because that’s what often happens in Bangkok.
-To pass the time, the tourist took out her phone and, leaning forward, pointed out some tourist sites she might want to visit.
+To pass the time, the tourist took out her phone and, leaning forward, pointed out some sites she might want to visit.

 Then she sneezed, the spray showering the cabbie’s face.

-“I thought, she’s pretty but she doesn’t have any manners,” said Thongsuk Thongrat, the taxi driver.
+“I thought … she doesn’t have any manners,” said Thongsuk Thongrat, the taxi driver.

 About a week later, Thongsuk, 50, tested positive for the coronavirus that has been spreading across the globe from China and has infected at least 41 people in Thailand.